jbs0710/Strickland_GEOG678/Lab_4/README.md

 # Task 7: Print out your result, along with your email.
 Take a screenshot of the console showing your email and your bounding box

-- Screenshot of Webpage Shown Below:
+- Screenshot of Webpages Shown Below:

 - Task 7 - Results of Run Function (Console and Elements Tabs)